Amerado flirts with Berla Mundi on live TV as he clears the air on his alleged "hit and run" relationship with Delay

-Amerado’s recent interview with Berla Mundi where he opened up about his rumoured relationship with radio/tv presenter Delores Frimpong-Manso has stirred mixed on social media.
+Amerado’s recent interview with Berla Mundi where he opened up about his rumored relationship with radio/tv presenter Delores Frimpong-Manso has stirred mixed reactions on social media.

 For the past two years and counting, Amerado and Delay have been rumoured to be having an amorous affair.
 The pair have given fans many reasons to believe they are an item, albeit, failed to confirm or deny the rumours.